traefik/traefik/docs/content/contributing/data-collection.md

 !!! info

     - We do not collect the dynamic configuration information (routers & services).
-    - We do not collect these data to run advertising programs.
+    - We do not collect this data to run advertising programs.
-    - We do not sell these data to third-parties.
+    - We do not sell this data to third-parties.

 ### Example of Collected Data